Hemolytic Disease of the Fetus and Newborn (Erythroblastosis Fetalis)

 Only IgG antibodies are capable of transplacental passage from mother to foetus as IgM is too big.
 The most important immune antibody is the anti-D. These antibodies can cross the placenta and attack the baby’s red blood cells, causing them to break down.

-During the first pregnancy, leakage of D+ fetal red cells across the placenta results in the mother becoming immunised against the D antigen as this antigen is not naturally occurring but is produced after sensitization as the fetus is Rh-positive.
+During the first pregnancy, leakage of D+ fetal red cells across the placenta results in the mother becoming immunized against the D antigen as this antigen is not naturally occurring but is produced after sensitization as the fetus is Rh-positive.
 However, the amount of anti-D antibody that crosses the placenta into the fetal circulation following the initial exposure is too low to cause hemolysis.

 During subsequent pregnancies, the mother mounts an anamnestic immunological response to D+ fetal red cells if the fetuses inherit the Rh-positive antigen from the father unless the father is heterozygous for the D antigen and there is a 50% probability that the fetus may be Rh-negative.

 The IgG alloantibody produced by the mother is small enough to cross through the placenta into the fetal circulation and binds to fetal RBCs that are D+.
 The IgG-sensitized fetal RBCs are cleared from the circulation by macrophages in the fetal spleen.
-This leads to anemia and hyperbilirubinemia resulting in hemolytic disease of newborn (erythroblastosis fetalis).
+This leads to anemia and hyperbilirubinemia resulting in hemolytic disease of the fetus and newborn (erythroblastosis fetalis).

 Antenatal (Fetal) Presentation